Three Comox Valley jewellers carry on the tradition of handmade, wearable art while applying distinct creative visions.

 The wearable art of jewelry has been a form of self-expression for millennia.
-These adornments have been seen as sacred spiritual defenses with magical properties, religious talismans, or wearable reminders of the deceased.
+These adornments have been seen as sacred spiritual defences with magical properties, religious talismans, or wearable reminders of the deceased.
 Jewelry has also marked the status of aristocrats and royalty.

 In the final years of the 19th century the arts and crafts movement rejected a newly industrialized factory system.
 Those artisans believed pieces should be designed and produced in a way that improves the soul of the workman as well as the wearer.
 Handmade with heart, the tradition of jewelry as fashioned by stalwart makers lives on.
-This labour of love and creative endurance can be found in our local jewelers.
+This labour of love and creative endurance can be found in our local jewellers.

 TIM HALEY: SIMPLY TIMELESS